Tuition and Fees

 Tuition Deposit

-New undergraduate students must submit a nonrefundable $300 deposit, payable through the Office of Admission, by May 1.
+New undergraduate students must submit a nonrefundable deposit, payable through the Office of Admission, by May 1.
 The deposit is applied to the first quarter’s tuition.
-The $300 deposit does not apply to University College undergraduate students.
+The deposit does not apply to College of Professional Studies undergraduate students.

 Tuition Charges

 Tuition for traditional undergraduate programs during the regular academic year (fall, winter and spring quarters) is charged at a “flat rate” for students carrying 12-18 quarter hours.
 Students registering for more than 18 quarter hours, including courses for no credit, are charged an hourly rate per quarter hour over 18.
-Other academic programs, such as those through University College, are charged an hourly rate and may have different rates.
+Other academic programs, such as those through the College of Professional Studies, are charged an hourly rate which can vary depending on program.
 The "flat rate" does not apply to these programs.
 Tuition rates are the same for Colorado residents and nonresidents.
 The University reserves the right to make changes in tuition charges and refund policies without advance notice.
 Tuition and fees are due and payable on the 22nd of the month prior to the first day of the term.
 If registration activity occurs after the due date, tuition and fees are due and payable on the 22nd of the month following the registration activity.
-Information regarding payment methods and options can be found at www.du.edu/bursar.
+Information regarding payment methods and options can be found on our website.

 Student Fees

-To enhance opportunities for students’ use of technology in and out of the classroom and to provide multiple modalities of student learning, a quarterly technology fee is charged to all students.
-This fee is based per quarter hour taken.
-The student activity fee is assessed to all undergraduates and provides funding for various campus activities designed to appeal to the entire undergraduate population.
+Technology Fee: In order to enhance opportunities for students' use of technology in and out of the classroom, and to provide multiple modalities of student learning, a Technology Fee is charged each term to all students.
+This fee is charged per credit hour taken.

 Late Payment Fee